 To prepare the fish and assemble the tacos: Heat 2 tablespoons (30ml) of the oil in a heavy skillet over medium heat.
 In a shallow bowl, combine the flour, salt, pepper, cumin, and paprika.
 Dip the fish fillets in the seasoned flour, turning them several times until all the fish is coated.
 Fry them in batches in the hot oil, adding more if necessary, until golden brown on both sides (6 to 10 minutes).
 Remove to a platter and cut into lengthwise fingers.

-Heat the taco shells in a hot, dry pan for 10 seconds or so on each side, just until warmed.
+Heat the tortillas in a hot, dry pan for 10 seconds or so on each side, just until warmed.
 Or heat them in the microwave.

-On each taco shell, lay a strip of fish, cover with a spoonful of coleslaw, a spoonful of fresh salsa and a drizzle of special sauce.
+On each tortilla shell, lay a strip of fish, cover with a spoonful of coleslaw, a spoonful of fresh salsa and a drizzle of special sauce.

 Messy, drippy, and glorious to eat.